WHAT IS EMERGENCY ROOM MALPRACTICE & NEGLIGENCE?

 - Burial expenses

-Collectively, New Jersey medical malpractice attorneys Michael L. Weiss, Esq. and Robert E. Paarz, Esq. have presented over 30 cases of emergency room malpractice to juries and have helped many families achieve substantial financial recoveries.
+Collectively, New Jersey and Pennsylvania emergency room malpractice attorneys Weiss & Paarz have presented dozens of emergency room negligence and misdiagnosis claims to juries and have helped many families achieve substantial financial recoveries.
 They are committed to using their knowledge and experience to help any individual or family who has suffered a severe, permanent injury or death due to medical malpractice to obtain fair compensation.

-If you believe you or a loved one may have experienced such an injury, please contact Weiss & Paarz, P.C., today.
+If you believe you or a loved one may have experienced such an injury, please contact Weiss & Paarz, P.C., in either New Jersey or the Philadelphia region today.